We teach undergraduate software engineering as a tandem of courses:

 All course materials are hosted in our public repo.
 All EPFL-specific details appear below.

-The two courses are designed to be taken together.
+The two courses are designed to be taken as a sequence.
 If a student already masters the SwEng material, taking SwEng is an easy refresher; if not, then succeeding in SDP is highly improbable.
 Therefore, students can either take SwEng on its own, or SwEng together with SDP.
-If you insist on taking SDP on its own, without SwEng, you must first contact us and explain why.
+If you insist on taking SDP without taking SwEng before, you must first contact us and explain why.

 TAs & AEs